 There is more information about baptism on these websites:

-We welcome everyone who is living in the parish to be baptised at All Saints’ (you will find a map showing the parish boundary on the How to Find Us page).
+We welcome everyone who is living in the parish to be baptised at All Saints’ (to see the boundary of All Saints' Springfield Parish please go to the website A Church Near You).
 We may also offer baptism to others who have a special link with All Saints’, for example if they come to our church services regularly, provided they have consent from their own local parish priest.
-If you are unsure about this and would like to discuss it further, please speak to Revd Susan Iskander, 01245 356720, firstname.lastname@example.org.
+If you are unsure about this and would like to discuss it further, please speak to Revd Susan Iskander, 01245 356720, email@example.com.

 If you are interested in baptism for yourself or your children, please tell the Parish Office, and you will be invited to one of our Baptism Preparation Evenings which are held regularly throughout the year in the Church Centre.
 After you have been to one of these evenings, you can arrange a time and date for the baptism at the Parish Office.
 All Saints’ Parish Office is open on Wednesday evenings from 7.00 – 8.00 pm for baptism enquiries.
 If you go round the back of the Church into the Church Centre, the entrance to the office is through the first door on your left.
 Alternatively you can call 01245 352274 at these times, or leave a voicemail message when the office is closed.